SonarQube Remediation Agent

-The SonarQube Remediation agent helps you fix reliability and maintainability issues found in your latest code.
+The SonarQube Remediation Agent runs an independent review and analysis to help you fix reliability and maintainability issues found in your latest code.
 It focuses on new issues discovered in your latest GitHub pull request (PR).
 These issues, picked up by the agent, would otherwise break the new code conditions of your quality gate and block the merge of your PR.
+The generation of fix suggestions takes place in the background and the new code does not introduce new issues.

-The SonarQube agent is only triggered by a Pull request analysis and does not engage with your branch analysis.
+The SonarQube Remediation Agent is only triggered by a Pull request analysis and does not engage with your branch analysis.
 See the Quality gate and metrics article to learn more about how the quality gate is computed on during a PR analysis.

 Requirements and limitations